 A few years ago I bought the Lonely Planet travel guide on Costa Rica, more-so out of curiosity than initiating a trip at that time.
 Olivia must’ve been around 16 months then, perhaps a few months too soon to take on the natural wonders of the Central American country.
 In late 2018, the talk of a mid-winter trip was brewing with our friends Jason and Jessica (and son Jasper).
 We had previously traveled together to St. Martin and Mexico, Jasper and Olivia being tried and true travel buddies, were excited about venturing to a new destination (and so were we, the parents)!
 This time however, we would be going as a group of seven as Luna (our 14-month old), joined the ranks.
 This was Luna’s second trip out of the country.
 Continue reading

 Ah, St Martin.. the last time we visited the dual-nation island was 4 years ago (Caribbean post, March 2, 2012).
-Things were quite different back, we had just returned from our 8-month journey around the globe, still deeply subdued by the travel hangover.
+Things were quite different back then, we had just returned from our 8-month journey around the globe, still deeply subdued by the travel hangover.
 With winter in full swing (then and now), a trip to the Caribbean island was simply a must!

 St. Martin always held a special place in our hearts and we were very excited to share the experience with Olivia this time around.
 Continue reading